MV Hondius hantavirus outbreak

 ISO Country Conf.
 Susp.
 Deaths Status

-CH Switzerland 1 · · Lab-confirmed case after disembarkation
+CH Switzerland 1 · · 1 confirmed post-disembarkation (ECDC, 6 May).

-CV Cabo Verde · · · Ship anchored 3-6 May; no community transmission
+CV Cabo Verde · · · Ship anchored at Praia 3–6 May; no community transmission.

 Timeline